msdesai-git/-aws-data-lake-quicksight-project/README.md

-# 🧊 Serverless Data Lakehouse on AWS – QuickKart Sales Insights
+# 🧊 Serverless Data Lakehouse on AWS – E-Commerce Sales Insights

 This project demonstrates a complete **serverless data lakehouse architecture** using AWS services.
 It starts from **raw data in S3** and ends with a fully functional **dashboard in QuickSight**.